 Days of potential thermal stress were measured in terms of hot days and consecutive hot days.
 A "hot day" is a day when daily minimum water temperature equals or exceeds 20 degrees Celsius; this temperature was chosen as it is the thermal tolerance of Atlantic Salmon, one of the most thermally sensitive fish species.
 Extended times exceeding this tolerance can lead to deteriorating health and eventually death, provided some thermal refuge is not found.
 "Consecutive hot days" are periods of over 48 hours where daily minimum water temperature equals or exceeds 20 degrees Celsius.

-Sites were sampled hourly via data logger from late spring to early fall on the Kouchibouguacis River (see figure 11 below and figure 12 on the following page), the Kouchibouguac River was not sampled for unspecified reasons.
+Sites were sampled hourly via data logger from late spring to early fall on the Kouchibouguacis River (see Figure 23 and Figure 24 below), the Kouchibouguac River was not sampled for unspecified reasons.

-Figure 11: Kouchibouguacis river - periods of consecutive hot days
+Figure 24: Kouchibouguacis river - number of hot days